Central algorithms for accurately predicting non classical non-linear waves in Dense Gases over simple geometries

+The coefficient of numerical diffusion, $\alpha_{num}$, is modelled using a diagonal matrix as explained in \cite{Jaisankar_SVRRao}.
 Various numerical schemes differ in the way the wave speed or the coefficient of numerical diffusion is determined.
 The basic idea of the present work is to use Generalized Riemann Invariant (GRI) across the interface to determine the coefficient of diffusion, $\alpha_{I}$.
-When a GRI \eqref{gri} is applied to a contact discontinuity we obtain \eqref{diffusionu}
+When a GRI is applied to a contact discontinuity we obtain \eqref{diffusionu}

 which for any arbitrary interface as given in figure (\ref{Interfaceflux1}) can be given by \eqref{diffusionVn}